synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 4. Commit telemetry data.

-Since writer methods may not be called concurrently and steps 2 - 3 do not introduce any new behaviours other than their Domain counterparts, there are no associated race conditions.
+Since writer methods may not be called concurrently and steps 2 - 3 do not introduce any new behaviours other than their domain counterparts, there are no associated race conditions.
 For step 4 – committing the telemetry data – in the current implementation of Cesium, `CommitWithEnd` will always be called with an end time stamp, so we will not look into the race conditions involved with `stamp` operations when there is no end time stamp.

-### 4.3.3 Reading
+#### 3.3.3 Reading

-Just like at the Domain level, reading in Unary is also handled by the iterator, however, the Unary iterator directly reads data into a frame as opposed to merely providing a means to read data (like the Domain iterator).
-In addition, moving the iterator at the Unary level via `Next` requires an additional argument – the time span to move the iterator by: i.e. the iterator does not move to the next domain, but rather moves to contain the next `span` time span.
+Just like in `domainDB`, reading in Unary is also handled by the iterator, however, the Unary iterator directly reads data into a frame as opposed to merely providing a means to read data (like the domain iterator).
+In addition, moving the iterator in a `unaryDB` via `Next` requires an additional argument – the time span to move the iterator by: i.e. the iterator does not move to the next domain, but rather moves to contain the next `span` time span.

 The two main types of operations of a unary iterator are `Seek`s – i.e. moving the iterator to a specific position of the domain index and `Next`/`Prev` – i.e. reading data.
-The `Seek` operations are simple forwarding calls to `Seek` calls in the domain level, so the race conditions mentioned in 4.2.2.1 apply here as well.
+The `Seek` operations are simple forwarding calls to `Seek` calls in `domainDB`, so the race conditions mentioned in 4.2.2.1 apply here as well.

 `Next` is the means of reading data of the iterator – and note that `Prev` is exactly